folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Overdue fine policies** pane, select the overdue fine policy you want to duplicate.
 2. In the **overdue fine policy details** pane, click **Actions > Duplicate**.
 A New overdue fine policy window appears with the same overdue fine policy information as the policy you chose to duplicate.
 3. Edit any of the overdue fine policy information before saving the policy.
 Note that you must change the **Overdue fine policy name** to a unique name.
 4. Click **Save & close**.
-The duplicate policy is saved and appears in the Overdue fine policies pane.
+The overdue fine policy is saved and appears in the Overdue fine policies pane.

 ### Editing an overdue fine policy